Objecting to Planning Applications for Extensions

 How to Find Out About Planning Applications

-Before you object extension planning application UK, you need to know a proposal is being considered.
-Councils typically notify neighbours within a certain radius by post, displaying site notices nearby, and publishing applications on the council’s online planning portal.
+Before you object to an extension planning application UK, you need to know a proposal is being considered.
+Councils typically notify neighbours within a certain radius by post, display site notices nearby, and publish applications on the council’s online planning portal.

 To stay informed: